FleaRex/PersonalBlog/_posts/2018-10-20-marioKart.md

 title: Mario Kart Next Steps
 ---

 So you've been playing Mario Kart for a while and it's going well!
 You can beat the computers pretty much every time and you find yourself getting into first and then losing it!
 This is a really frustrating stage to be at.
 Here are a few tips that I've come across to get you out of that zone and holding onto first.
+For this blog I'll be focusing on defensive item management.

 ## Don't hold your item behind you